+UNITED FACULTY OF FLORIDA UFF-FTP-NEA UFF DUES CHECK-OFF AUTHORIZATION FORM

-United Faculty of Florida-Florida International University UFF Membership and Dues Deduction Authorization Form
+United Faculty of Florida-Florida International University

+UFF Membership and Dues Deduction Authorization Form
-NAME (Last, First MI)

-Panther ID Department

-TITLE In, University Librarian, Instructor)

-CAMPUS LOCATION OFFICE HOURS

-HOME ADDRESS

-CITY/STATE ZIP

-PHONE: Work Home

-E-MAIL

-, through the University, to deduct from my pay,

-starting with the first full pay period commencing not earlier than seven (7) days from the date this authorization is received by the University, membership dues and uniform assessments of the United Faculty of Florida in such amount as may be established from time to time in accordance with the constitution and bylaws of the UFF and certified in writing to the Florida International University Board of Trustees by the UFF, and I direct that the sum or sums so deducted be paid over to the UFF.

-Dues payments to UFF are not tax deductible as charitable contributions for Federal income tax purposes.
-However, they may be tax deductible under other provisions of the Internal Revenue Code.

-This authorization shall continue until either (1) revoked by me at any time upon thirty (30) days written notice to the University Personnel Office, or (2) the discontinuance of my status within this bargaining unit for more than two consecutive semesters (i.e. Fall-Spring, Spring-Summer, or Summer-Fall).

-Signature (for payroll deduction authorization) Today's Date\\\\\
+NAME (Last, First MI) Panther ID Department TITLE (ie, Assistant Professor, Professor, Lecturer, A ssoc In, University Librarian, Instructor) CAMPUS LOCATION OFFICE HOURS l HOME ADDRESS CITY/STATE ZIP DUONE: West Hama PHONE: Work Home E NAAH E-MAIL Landharing the University Deard of True the atthewal the This with the deduct from many stees, through the University, to deduct from my pay, mmencing not earlier than seven (7) days from the date iversity, membership dues and uniform assessments of nount as may be established from time to time in laws of the UFF and certified in writing to the Florida ees by the UFF, and I direct that the sum or sums so deducted be paid over to the UFF.
+25 by the 011, and I direct that the sum of sums so ctible as charitable contributions for Federal income tax ductible under other provisions of the Internal Revenue Code. addition under other provisions of the internal revenue either (1) revoked by me at any time upon thirty (30) days tel Office, or (2) the discontinuance of my status within • onsecutive semesters (i.e. Fall-Spring, Spring-Summer, or Summer-Fall). one of the same of Signature (for payroll deduction authorizatio on) Today's Date not earlier than seven days from the date t membership dues of the United Faculty of Flo , authorize Florida International ith the first full biweekly pay period commencing his authorization is received by the University, orida in such amount as may be established from ution and bylaws of the UFF and certified in writing the sum so deducted be paid over to the UFF. s charitable contributions for federal income tax ble under other provisions of the Internal Revenue thirty days written notice to the University transfer or promotion out of this bargaining ue until either (1) revoked by me at any time upon Human Resources Office, and to UFF, or (2) my unit.
+Unless this Dues Check-off Authorization is this authorization shall remain in full force and ction 447.007 Florida Statutes.
+Date Employee's Signature Social Security Number Name (printed) Department Please return to your Chapter President or t o the UFF State Office, 306 East Park Avenue, Please PRINT complete information where neco essary.
+Social Security Number Check One Dr. Mr. Ms. Mrs.